Supporting evidence requirements

 Hardship or Trauma

-• Professional Authority Form – stating how the student was affected;
+• Medical Certificate or Professional Authority Form stating how you were affected

 • Official letter from relevant source/authority

-• Professional Authority Form – stating how the student was affected;
+• Medical Certificate or Professional Authority Form stating how you were affected

 Unavoidable commitments